-Financial assets consist of cash and bank balances, trade receivables and certain other assets.
-Financial liabilities consist of trade payablesand accruals, due to related partiesand certain other liabilities.
+Financial assets consist of due from related party, cash and bank balances, trade receivables, and certain other assets.
+Financial liabilities consist of trade payables and certain other liabilities.

 As at reporting date financial assets and financial liabilities are approximates their carrying values.